Ordre National des Experts-Comptables et des Comptables Agréés du Burkina Faso

 Regional regulation issued by the Organization for the Harmonization of Business Law in Africa (OHADA) in June 2017 stipulates that professional accountancy organizations within OHADA member states are to develop and implement quality assurance (QA) review systems.

 Prior to the 2017 regulation, however, the ONECCA-BF had been proactive in the adoption of quality control standards and developing plans to establish a QA review system for its 100 members.
 The ONECCA-BF states it has adopted ISQC 1, with an effective implementation date of January 2016, and established a QA Committee in 2015.
 Since 2015, the institute has been working to prepare and train QA reviewers to commence QA reviews; it was able to do its first set of reviews for three firms on a voluntary basis in October 2019.
-Resuming in July 2020, the institute intends to inspect five more firms on a mandatory basis.
-The institute reports that it has aligned its QA review procedures with SMO 1 requirements, has demonstrated that it is executing initiatives, and is committed to continued improvements to fulfill SMO 1.
+Five (5) firms were inspected in July 2020 and the six (6) others have been selected for 2021 mandatory QA reviews.
+The institute reports that it has aligned its QA review procedures with SMO 1 requirements.

-ONECCA-BF has commenced with QA reviews and this is a significant advancement.
-As all members prepare to undergo a QA review, it is encouraged to continue the implementation support it is offering to its members and QA reviewers.
+ONECCA-BF has commenced with QA reviews, and this is a significant advancement.
 As part of regular assessments of the system, the institute is encouraged to review the SMO 1 requirements to ensure the system maintains alignment.
 As other Francophone PAOs in OHADA member states are also preparing to launch QA review systems, the ONECCA-BF may consider how it can collaborate in the exchange of tools, quality controllers, training, and information in French.
 Lastly, the institute is encouraged to continue monitoring and preparing members for the changes from quality control standards to quality management standards that being proposed and reviewed by the IAASB.

 SMO 2: International Education Standards